-With the average tenure being less than 4 years, it is without question that the role of the Chief Information Security Officer is a difficult and thankless job — a disgruntled employee or any single point of failure can mean the end of a promising career, literally overnight.
+With an average tenure of fewer than 4 years, it is without question that the role of the Chief Information Security Officer is a difficult and thankless job — a disgruntled employee or any single point of failure can mean the end of a promising career, literally overnight.

-First up is Larry Whiteside Jr. Larry comes to the table with a list of successful CISO roles in a few different verticals.
-His level of experience and expertise provides a unique glimpse into a challenging position that others in his profession may not have considered as they take an inventory of their controls and process that will help them break the 36 month mark.
+First up is Larry Whiteside Jr., who comes to the table with a list of successful CISO roles in a few different verticals.
+His level of experience and expertise provides a unique glimpse into a challenging position that others in his profession may not have considered as they take an inventory of their controls and processes that will help them break the 36-month mark.

 Get early access to this exclusive CISO interview to learn about:

 - Obstacles faced on your way to being a successful CISO